Shashikant32/JAVA_PROJECT/README.md

 - line contains the year
 - Ex- 2
       2016
  print the number of days in the particular month in the particular year
+# 3.WaterBill
+You are given the total liter of water used by a house and output the total water bill.
+The water bill is calculated as follows:
+# Ex:-
+- For first 100 litres: Rs.
+15 per litre

+- For next 100 litres: Rs.
+14 per litre

+- After 200 litres: Rs.
+12 per litre